galaxyproject/training-material/topics/ecology/tutorials/Biodiversity data exploration/tutorial.md

 >    - {% icon param-select %} *"Select column containing locations "*: `c1`
 >    - {% icon param-select %} *"Select column containing temporal data (year, date, ...) "*: `c4`
 >
->    You must get two outputs, one PNG file with the boxplot and dispersion plot of the abundance and one plot representing wether the absence of several species is correlated.
+>    You have to get two outputs, one PNG file with the boxplot and dispersion plot of the abundance and one plot representing wether the absence of several species is correlated.
 In the second plot if you see there is a cross on the round representation the two related species haven't got their absences correlated, the other are correlated and seem to be co-absent.
 >
 {: .hands_on}